 It is in Vilnius Cathedral that Bl.
 M. Sopocko received the sacrament of Confirmation and on June 15, 1914, was ordained a priest.
 In 1940, in an atmosphere of war, his Lenten homilies on the Passion of Jesus became renowned in Vilnius.
 With the outbreak of the Second World War, his homilies stressed the message of Divine Mercy.

+St. John Paul II started his historic visit to Lithuania with a prayer at the Vilnius Cathedral Basilica, which he called “the beating heart of the Lithuanian nation”.
 Vilnius Cathedral is one of the oldest Lithuanian churches.
 It was mentioned for the first time in recorded history in 1387, the same year as the Christianization of Lithuania.
-The Cathedral received the title of St. Vladislaus, because it was the baptismal name of Jogaila, the Grand Duke of Lithuania and King of Poland.
+The Cathedral received the title of St. Vladislaus because it was the baptismal name of Jogaila, the Grand Duke of Lithuania and King of Poland.
 The main altar features a painting portraying the death of St. Stanislaus, the patron of Vilnius Cathedral and the Bishop of Krakow.
-St. Stanislaus chastised the Polish King Boleslaw II the Bold for his cruelty and injustice, and eventually he excommunicated the King.
-In retaliation the King murdered St. Stanislaus during a Holy Mass.
+St. Stanislaus chastised the Polish King Boleslaw II the Bold for his cruelty and injustice, and eventually, he excommunicated the King.
+In retaliation, the King murdered St. Stanislaus during a Holy Mass.
 The painting was done by Pranciskus Smuglevicius, a famous Lithuanian artist.

-Distinguished noblemen, rulers, bishops and other clergymen of the Grand Duchy of Lithuania are buried in the crypts of Vilnius Cathedral.
-The King of Poland and the Grand Duke of Lithuania Aleksandras Jogailaitis, Queen Barbora Radvilaite, Queen Ezbieta Habsburgaite and the heart of the ruler Vladislovas IV Vasa are buried in the royal mausoleum.
+Distinguished noblemen, rulers, bishops, and other clergymen of the Grand Duchy of Lithuania are buried in the crypts of Vilnius Cathedral.
+The King of Poland and the Grand Duke of Lithuania Aleksandras Jogailaitis, Queen Barbora Radvilaite, Queen Elzbieta Habsburgaite, and the heart of the ruler Vladislovas IV Vasa are buried in the royal mausoleum.
 In 1985 the treasury of the Cathedral was discovered.
-It consists of Lithuanian goldsmith masterpieces, which were hastily hidden in a niche between Gostautai and Exiles Chapels in fall of 1939, after World War II began.
+It consists of Lithuanian goldsmith masterpieces, which were hastily hidden in a niche between Gostautai and Exiles Chapels in the fall of 1939 after World War II began.
 Today the treasury of Vilnius Cathedral is displayed at the Church Heritage Museum.

 St. George’s Church